John Jenkins (defensive tackle): Chicago Bears (second stint)

 On April 28, 2020, Jenkins signed a one-year deal with the Bears.
 He was placed on the reserve/COVID-19 list by the Bears on July 30, and activated from the list four days later.
 He was placed on injured reserve on September 24, and was activated on October 16.

 Miami Dolphins (second stint)

 Jenkins signed with the Dolphins on April 2, 2021.
 He re-signed with the team for another season on April 7, 2022.

 Las Vegas Raiders

 On March 24, 2023, Jenkins signed with the Las Vegas Raiders.

-On December 14, against the Los Angeles Chargers, Jenkins recovered a fumble and returned it for his first career touchdown in the Raiders' 63-21 win.
+On December 14, against the Los Angeles Chargers, Jenkins recovered a fumble and returned it for his first career touchdown in the Raiders' 63–21 win.
 He started all 17 games in 2023, recording a career-high 61 tackles, four passes defensed and one sack.

 On March 18, 2024, Jenkins re-signed with the Raiders.

 Baltimore Ravens

 On May 16, 2025, Jenkins signed with the Baltimore Ravens.
+After Nnamdi Madubuike suffered a season-ending neck injury early in the year, Jenkins assumed an expanded role as the Ravens’ primary nose tackle.
+As a result, on January 2, 2026, Jenkins signed the first contract extension of his career with the Ravens—a one-year deal worth $2 million.